ros2/ros2_documentation/source/index.rst

 * :doc:`ROSCon talks <ROSCon-Content>`

-  - Presentations by the ROS community on the latest utilizations and updates
+  - Presentations by the community on ROS 2

 * :doc:`Project governance <Governance>`